Harshan911/Snaily/README.md

 ## 🧐 What Is This?

-**Blue Dragon AI Hub** is an open-source, local-first desktop application that connects Small Language Models (SLMs) with a modular skill system, persistent memory, and live web search — all running on **your** machine with **zero telemetry**.
+**Snaily** is an open-source, local-first desktop application that connects Small Language Models (SLMs) with a modular skill system, persistent memory, and live web search — all running on **your** machine with **zero telemetry**.

 Think of it as a personal AI workbench: you pick the brain (local SLM or cloud API), load skill files to specialize it, and it remembers your conversations across sessions.
 Everything works offline after initial setup.
 No data ever leaves your machine.

 ### Who is it for?

 Everyone.
-Old laptops, machines with no GPU, Raspberry Pi 5 — if it runs Python, it runs Blue Dragon.
+Old laptops, machines with no GPU, Raspberry Pi 5 — if it runs Python, it runs Snaily.

 <br />